chef/omnibus/docs/Building RPMs.md

 Building an RPM
 ---------------
 ### Requirements
 `rpmbuild` must be installed on your system.
+The [Chef omnibus cookcook](http://github.com/opscode-cookbooks/omnibus) manages this in its [`_packaging` recipe](http://github.com/opscode-cookbooks/omnibus/blob/master/recipes/_packaging.rb).

 ### Configurables
 The following Omnibus configuration options may be used when building RPMs: